datawire/quark/docs/tutorials/rpc-basic/appendixBClient.rst

 Part 1 pyclient.py Initial Setup
 --------------------------------

-At the end of part 1 of the contract creation, your file should contain the following:
+At the end of part 1 of the client creation, your file should contain the following:

 .. code-block:: none